 5. Clear cache and data from Google services

 This is also recommended.
-Google Play Services and Google Services Framework are two essential Android services.
-Resetting them (clearing locally-stored data) should fix some problems.
+Resetting Google Play Services and Google Services Framework should fix some problems.
 Hopefully, it should address the issue you are experiencing.

 Follow these steps to clear cache and data from Google Services: